rithvikvarma12/Data-115-personal-dataset-project/README.md

    We can see that the scatter plots for the home teams shots taken and goals scored are different from the scatter plots of the away teams shits taken and goals scored.

 # Analysis
+In order to find out the relationship between the shots taken and goals, I first combined the home and away team stats for shots taken and goals scored

 # Descriptions of Code and Materials